A fast glimpse at the Roaring 20s in Maine

 And paddle my own canoe.”

 Also noticeable were the street side visions in the 20s.
 These manifested the social changes that the new decade had ushered in.
-Bobbed hair and short skirts out — fitted many women.
+Bobbed hair and shirt skirts outfitted many women.
 Men’s preferences showed a reluctance to wear the stiff collars that had long been uncomfortable.

 Paul H. Mills is a Farmington attorney well-known for his analyses and historical understanding of public affairs in Maine.
-He can be reached by e-mail: [email protected]
+He can be reached by email at [email protected]

 -